zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ursula says, “So, you’re watching all the films aga in?”
 Ian says, “That’s right, but I’m not stopping there.
 I’m watching all of the TV show episodes again, too.”
 So Ian is going back and watching all of the movies th at are part of this franchise and the original TV episodes that came before the m ovies.
 “And,” he adds, “if I have time, I’ll even watch the spin-off.”

 A “spin-off” (spin-off) is a product that is associ ated with the original show or movie – another show or movie typically that is bas ed on, or comes from, a story or a character in another book, TV show, or movie.
 “Spin-offs” were quite popular in the 1970s and ’80s in American television.
-If th ere was a very popular TV show, sometimes they would take one of the characte rs from that TV show and make a whole new show, an additional show based jus t on that character.
+If there was a very popular TV show, sometimes they would take one of the characte rs from that TV show and make a whole new show, an additional show based jus t on that character.

 So for example, there was a popular TV show in the 1970s called All in the Family.
 Well, that was such a popular TV show that the television studio, the company that made that TV show, decided to produce a new show that was based on one of the characters in that show called George Jefferson.
 And so we had a show called The Jeffersons.
 And then I think there might have been a spin- off from that show as well.